isc-projects/kea/doc/guide/dhcp4-srv.rst

 determine the point of attachment, or where the client is connected to the network.
 Second, the subnet information is used to group information pertaining to a specific location in the network.
-This approach works well in general cases, but there are scenarios where the boundaries are blurred.
+This approach works well in general, but there are scenarios where the boundaries are blurred.
 Sometimes it is useful to have more than one logical IP subnet deployed on the same physical link.
-The need to understand that two or more subnets are used on the same link requires additional logic in the DHCP server.
+Understanding that two or more subnets are used on the same link requires additional logic in the DHCP server.
 This capability is called "shared networks" in the Kea and ISC DHCP projects.
 (It is sometimes also called "shared subnets"; in Microsoft's nomenclature it is called "multinet.")